lucasilverentand/lucasilverentand/README.md

 ### Hi there my name's Luca 👋

+- ⛄️ Pronouns: he/him
-- 🏋 I'm currently working on an app development template
+- 🏋 Working hard on growing my business [OneZero](https://github.com/onezerocompany)
+- 💬 Ask me anything about my apps & projects.
 - 📬 You can reach me at: luca@appcompany.io
-- ⛄️ Pronouns: he/him
 <!--
 **lucasilverentand/lucasilverentand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.